wasp-lang/wasp/web/docs/auth/auth-hooks.md

 - `providerName: string`

-  The OAuth provider name (e.g. `'google'`, `'github'`) that the user authenticated with.
+  The name of the OAuth provider the user authenticated with (e.g. `'google'`, `'github'`).

 - `tokens: Tokens`

   You can use the OAuth tokens to make requests to the provider's API on the user's behalf.

   Depending on the OAuth provider, the `tokens` object might have different fields.
-For example, for Google, it has the `accessToken`, `refreshToken`, `idToken`, and `accessTokenExpiresAt` fields.
+For example, Google has the fields `accessToken`, `refreshToken`, `idToken`, and `accessTokenExpiresAt`.

   <ShowForTs>

-  You can narrow down the `oauth.tokens` object type to the specific OAuth provider type to access the provider-specific fields:
+  To access the provider-specific fields, you must first narrow down the `oauth.tokens` object type to the specific OAuth provider type.

   ```ts
   if (oauth && oauth.providerName === 'google') {